 Because you need it.
 You deserve it.
 No longer do you have to put yourself through the agony of fitting in to the expected box of purpose.
 No longer do you have to feel pain because “she knows what she wants to do with her life but I don’t.”

 - Yes you do.
 You want to be happy.

 - If that looks like long walks in the woods, go.

-- If that looks like spending time with friends or family, go.
+- And, if that looks like spending time with friends or family, go.